n0land0/sniff/README.md

 ## Abstract

-Sniff is a service for dog owners looking to find friends for their lonely pups.
+Sniff is a service for Denver-based dog owners looking to find friends for their lonely pups.
 Users have the ability to set up playdates with other users at a local dog park of their choosing.
 This application was built utilizing React, React Router, SCSS, ExpressJS, KnexJS, and PostgresQL.

 ## Snapshots of Application